reklun/TestPay/README.md

 Run:

 1. Drop the CSV files under `src/main/resources/input`.
-   There's no validation on file names and data, assuming it to be right.
+   There's no validation on file names and data inside, assuming all to be right.
    You can drop multiple files in the same directory.

 2. Run the `Worker.class`, which is a main method.

 3. Get the output from `src/main/resources/output`.
+   Default file name as `trips.csv`

 #-----------------------------------------------

 Test:

 `gradle build` will complete the tests

 Or Run Unit test per class.
 The most important test class is `WorkFlowProcessorTest`